 To excellent Valtos beach you could go by a boat taxi which costs 2€ or walk for twenty minutes over the hill.
 Valtos is wide and long and well-arranged beach.

 Lichnos beach is only 4km away from Parga and it is perfect for those who like quiet and less frequented beaches.
 You could reach it by walking through the countryside and olive groves (about an hour of walk) or by a taxi boat.
-During the stay in Parga you could visit several beautiful beaches of which distinguishes the beach Sarakiniko, 10km from the city.
-6km away from Parga is a small beach Ai Giannakis, then Ai Sostis, Karavostasi and many wild beaches.
+During the stay in Parga you could visit several beautiful beaches of which the beach Sarakiniko is distinguished, 10km away from the city.
+6km from Parga is a small beach Ai Giannakis, then Ai Sostis, Karavostasi and many wild beaches.

 Staying in Parga cannot be boring, because there are a lot of opportunities that will make your holiday very pleasant.
 Besides the beautiful beaches of Parga you could visit numerous islands: beautiful islands of Paxos and Antipaxos organised by boat tours, and also Corfu, Lefkada, Zakynthos, Kefalonia.